raginimangla/ski-powder-alert-service/docs/index.md

 * [Get resort details by resort ID](api/resorts-get-resort-by-id)
 * [Get a list of resorts assigned to a specific user](api/resorts-get-resort-by-user-id)

-**Note**: In the documentation, the `{server_url}`refers to the URL of a resource.
+**Note**: In this documentation, the `{server_url}`refers to the URL of a resource.
 The `{server_url}` value depends on the installation of the service.
 When running a local test, the `{server_url}` is generally `http://localhost:3000`.

 ## Tutorials

-This series of tutorials will guide you through the process of utilizing the Powder Alert service to its fullest potential.
-Whether you are a beginner or an experienced developer, these step-by-step guides are designed to help you understand and implement key features of the Powder Alert API effectively.
+Use these step-by-step tutorials to understand how to implement the key features of the Powder Alert API service effectively.

-* [Get Resorts by Powder Threshold Value](tutorials/get-resorts-by-threshold): Query resorts based on specific snowfall thresholds.

-* [Manage Alerts](tutorials/manage-alerts): Understand how to create and manage user accounts and preferences.
+* [Create a user](api/users-create-user): Create and manage user profiles.

-* [Set Up Powder Alerts](tutorials/set-up-powder-alerts): Configure and customize alerts to notify users about specified snowfall conditions.
+* [Set Up Powder Alerts](tutorials/set-up-powder-alerts): Configure alerts to notify users about their specified snowfall conditions.
+* [Manage Alerts](tutorials/manage-alerts): Create and manage user alerts.
+* [Get Resorts by Powder Threshold Value](tutorials/get-resorts-by-threshold): Query resorts based on specific snowfall threshold level.

 ## Error Handling